Nurl4n/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Projects implemented using Artificial Intelligence concepts
+Projects implemented using Artificial Intelligence concepts, such as BNB Search, A* Search, etc.